thejoshwolfe/yauzl/README.md

 It is safe to call this function multiple times; after the first call, successive calls have no effect.
 This includes situations where the `autoClose` option effectively calls this function for you.

+If `close()` is never called, then the zipfile is "kept open".
+For zipfiles created with `fromFd()`, this will leave the `fd` open, which may be desirable.
+For zipfiles created with `open()`, this will leave the underlying `fd` open, thereby "leaking" it, which is probably undesirable.
+For zipfiles created with `fromRandomAccessReader()`, the reader's `close()` method will never be called.
+For zipfiles created with `fromBuffer()`, the `close()` function has no effect whether called or not.

+Regardless of how this `ZipFile` was created, there are no resources other than those listed above that require cleanup from this function.
+This means it may be desirable to never call `close()` in some usecases.

 #### isOpen